syntasso/kratix-docs/docs/workshop/part-i/03-multiple-promise.md

 worker-cluster      1h
 ```

-You should also see a `kratix-worker-system` namespace, indicating that Flux is
+Similar to when you registered the worker cluster, you should also see a `kratix-worker-system` namespace, indicating that Flux is correctly configured.
-correctly configured.
 Verify:

 ```bash
 kubectl --context $PLATFORM get namespaces --watch